sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

 ### Create a Sumo Logic handler

-Run the following command to create a handler to send Sensu observability data to your Sumo Logic HTTP Logs and Metrics Source:
+With your Sumo Logic HTTP Source Address URL configured as a secret, you can create a handler to send Sensu observability data to your Sumo Logic HTTP Logs and Metrics Source.

+To send data for all events (as opposed to only incidents), do not include an event filter in the handler definition should not contain any event filters.
+Run the following command to create the  `sumologic` handler:

 {{< language-toggle >}}